surfer190/fixes/docs/python/effective-python.md

     a[:5]
     a[0:5]

-### Avoid Using start, end, and stride in a Single Slice
+### Avoid Striding and slicing in a single Expression

     somelist[start:end:stride]